Monitoring and operations¶

 iftop -ni $DEV -f 'multicast and not broadcast'

-With the command above, you’re able to see which IP addresses are sending the multicast traffic.
-Once you have the IP address, you can use the following command to find the server behind it:
+With this command, you can see which IP addresses send the multicast traffic.
+Once you have the IP address, use the following command to find the server behind it:

 openstack server list --all-projects --long -n --ip $IP